 - Delivery of fuel through UNRWA is ongoing. - Municipalities are distributing domestic and drinking water to IDPs and areas with no access to water.
 The Ministry of Local Government (MoLG) has also distributed 11,000 litres of chlorine to several groundwater wells and sprayed a number of sites with pesticides as a vector control measure. - Potable water has been delivered to at least 274,824 people through potable water trucking, water vouchers, and bottled water.
 UNRWA and Oxfam have supplied 221,714 IDPs in schools, UNICEF with partners WFP and PHG have supported 43,000 individuals with water vouchers and water trucking, and PARC has tankered water to 10,110 affected families.
-ICRC, Anera, CHF, and UNICEF with partner Ma'an have ongoing water trucking programs with numbers of beneficiaries reached to be confirmed. - At least 129,710 people have been provided with water storage containers for household use.

-- WASH Cluster and partners are working closely with local representatives to address high tensions around distribution. - CMWU continues to provide for all possible repairs and refurbishment of repairable facilities such as water and wastewater networks, water wells and desalination units. - Gaza municipalities continued the removal of solid waste in Gaza city, in addition to carrying out critical operations and maintenance work to seven water lines, seven groundwater wells and several sewage lines. - UNRWA sanitation staff removed 366 tons of solid waste from all refugee camps on 12 August and continued to carry out critical repairs of UNRWA installations.
+ICRC, Anera, CHF, and UNICEF with partner Ma'an Development Center have ongoing water trucking programs with numbers of beneficiaries reached to be confirmed. - Domestic Water tankering to different areas in Gaza by UNICEF through Ma'an Development Center (1272 m3 covering 8940 people in Gaza City), UNRWA and PARC. - A total of eight public distribution points (bladders) each 5 m3 installed in Khan Younis and Gaza City by UNICEF and Mercy Corps.
+An additional 660 water tanks each 1.5 m3 have been installed as filling points or distributed to effected families by several organizations. - At least 129,710 people have been provided with water storage containers for household use. - WASH Cluster and partners are working closely with local representatives to address high tensions around distribution. - 10,000 families have been reached by UNICEF through the WFP e-voucher system receiving the hygiene items. - Over 6,300 jerry cans have been distributed by a number of partners including UNICEF, GVC and PARC. - CMWU continues to provide for all possible repairs and refurbishment of repairable facilities such as water and wastewater networks, water wells and desalination units. - Gaza municipalities continued the removal of solid waste in Gaza city, in addition to carrying out critical operations and maintenance work to seven water lines, seven groundwater wells and several sewage lines. - UNRWA sanitation staff removed 366 tons of solid waste from all refugee camps on 12 August and continued to carry out critical repairs of UNRWA installations.